zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Library plugin's plugin definition is missing the library version attribute
+  Library plugin's plugin definition is missing the library version attribute.

   **Action:**

-  Add the correct library version in the plugin definition
+  Add the correct library version in the plugin definition.